etiennedreyer/GNtau/README.md

 2. write_tracks: True - this determines if we will have the output of the aux task or not (the tracks GNTau prediction)
 3. variables that we want to train on:
     * Comment the variables
-    * Modify the numbers as necessary, if you change track variables for example you should change line 141, input_size: 51, to the total number of jets and the new track variables.
+    * Modify the numbers as necessary, for example if you want to change the track variables, you should change line 141, input_size: 51, to the total number of jets and the new track variables.
 4. number of epochs, according to Dmitrii for the latest training we overfitted, 20 epochs should have been enough.